 In early 2014, Gartner published this advisory report which urges Chief Information Officers (CIO) to get involved in defining the CDO job description and reporting relationships.
 This same report also reminds us that the CDOs do not “own” the data.
 Rather a CDO is analogous to a Chief Financial Officer (CFO), wherein the CDO owns a few things, like the schema perhaps, but they are expected to coordinate the use of data by other teams.

-Advice for New Data Czars
+Tips for new Data Czars

 According to Paul Gillin of SiliconANGLE, “Uber and Netflix are data-driven at their core; that’s their entire business.
 They don’t need a CDO when everyone is effectively doing that job already.”
 We’ve seen that at Segment, too.
 Many of our customers have one person in charge of the data strategy and keeping the execution tidy.
 Some of our biggest customer advocates have a title like Head of Analytics or VP of Growth while others are a Data Architect or Growth Hacker.